sarken/docs/front_end_coding/accessibility-statement.markdown

 2. Links are written to make sense out of context.

 3. Navigation and action links are visually styled as large and distinct buttons.
-They can be scaled up with text zoom to make them easier to click on with a mouse or a joystick.
-We're working on a 'bright button' and 'big button' skin to make them easier to see and click, and a 'fixed button' skin so they're always on the screen, which might be more useful if you're using a switch interface.
+They can be scaled up with text zoom to make them easier to click on with a mouse or joystick.
+We offer a number of skins, such as the[Massive Buttons skin](http://archiveofourown.org/skins/895), that restyle the buttons to make them easier to see and click.

 ### Forms